ava-labs/avalanche-docs/docs/subnets/create-a-vm-blobvm.md

 ## Transaction Lifecycle in BlobVM

-A Virtual Machine exposes APIs or handlers for users to make direct RPC to service or use the client to interact with the service.
+A Virtual Machine exposes APIs or handlers for users to make direct RPC to service.
 Every change on a chain happens through blocks and more specifically, transactions.
 A VM handles transactions internally since the consensus engine only cares about the block.
 Let's see, how a transaction goes through the network to update the chain's state:

-- Users call `client.IssueRawTx` or directly make RPC to `service`
+- User make RPC request to `service.IssueRawTx()`
 - `service.IssueRawTx()` is called using handlers to
   - Receive transaction bytes as arguments
   - Unmarshal bytes into a transaction object